How to Track Your Goals From Claude (Step-by-Step MCP Setup Guide)

 This is where the integration earns its keep: the gap between thinking about a task and recording it collapses to one sentence.

-How do you do a weekly review through Claude?
+How do You do a weekly review through Claude?

 Weekly reviews are the single highest-leverage habit in any goal system, and they are also the one most people skip.
 The reason is friction: opening the app, reviewing each goal, updating progress, deciding what is next.
 With Claude in the loop, the whole review can happen as one focused conversation.